Local Clustering on Complex Graphs and Complex Hypergraphs: Preliminaries

-For discrete graph setting, the transition matrix $P=D^{-1}W$ where $D$ is the diagonal degree matrix $D_{i, i} = \sum_{k=1}^{|\mathcal{V}|} W_{i, k}$.
-However, for a more generalized graph setting, the construction of transition matrix $P$ from the edge and node weights depends on the specific data and task domain, which is beyond the scope of this work.
-While the specific construction of \( P \) for generalized graphs may vary, this work focuses on leveraging the properties of \( P \) and \( \pi \) for algorithmic design and theoretical analysis.
-Without loss of generality, we assume there is a well-defined irreducible and aperiodic transition matrix \( P \) that satisfies the properties of a row-stochastic matrix, i.e., each row of \( P \) sums to 1, and all entries \( P_{i, j} \geq 0 \).
+\end{definition} For discrete graph setting, the transition matrix $P=D^{-1}W$ where $D$ is the diagonal degree matrix $D_{i, i} = \sum_{k=1}^{|\mathcal{V}|} W_{i, k}$.
+We assume there is a well-defined irreducible and aperiodic transition matrix \( P \) that satisfies the properties of a row-stochastic matrix.
+In fact, an irreducible \(P\) is granted by being strongly connected.

-Furthermore, we assume the existence of a unique stationary distribution \( \pi \) associated with \( P \).
-These properties are essential for ensuring convergence to a steady state, making \( \pi \) well-defined and meaningful for clustering and other downstream tasks.

-\begin{assumption} We assume the existence of a well-defined, irreducible, and aperiodic transition matrix \( P \) that is row-stochastic, with each row summing to 1 and all entries \( P_{i, j} \geq 0 \).
-Additionally, we assume the existence of a unique stationary distribution \( \pi \) satisfying \( \pi P = \pi \). \end{assumption}
+\begin{assumption} We assume the existence of an irreducible and aperiodic transition matrix \( P \in \mathbb{R}_{\geq 0}\) that is row-stochastic (row sum 1).
+This makes sure a unique stationary distribution \( \phi \) satisfying \( \phi P = \phi \). \end{assumption}